KI7MT/wspr-analytics/README.md

 ## Basic Tool Requirements

->NOTE: During development, this package **is not** intended for pip installaiton yet, but will be.
->It should be checked out and run from source at present.
+>NOTE: During development, the wsprana package **is not** intended for pip installaiton yet, but will be.It should be checked out and run from source at present.

 You must have Python, Java, PySpark/Spark available from the command line.